 • Emergency management

 • Occupational and environmental health

-• Be original work and not under consideration for publication elsewhere
+Submissions must be original work and not previously published, or under consideration for publication elsewhere.

 • Address issues specifically for healthcare risk managers

 • Present new information or add a new slant to existing literature

 • Be technically accurate